jxnblk/blog/src/posts/themeability.md

 ---
 title: Themeability
-date: 2019-07-14
+date: 2019-07-19
-draft: true
 ---

 I've been interested in the idea of constraint-based design for a while.
 By reducing the number of decisions one has to make, new ideas and solutions can emerge beyond the initial problem space.
-If you don't need to decide whether the font size should be 22 or 24 pixels, you have more time to decide what that heading should say in the first place.
+If you don't need to decide whether a heading's font size should be 22 or 24 pixels, you have more time to decide what that heading should say in the first place.
 Design constraints can help create a distraction-free environment for creative thought.
 This is sort of a hierarchy of needs, and when you can stop spending energy on the lower-level tiers, you can start exploring higher level abstractions.